wpilibsuite/SystemcoreTesting/LimelightVision.md

 }
 ```

+### Robot orientation.
-**Robot orientation.** `Limelight.setSharedRobotOrientation(yawDegrees)` publishes your pose estimator's heading (not the raw gyro) to the `limelightshared` table, and every camera reads it.
+`Limelight.setSharedRobotOrientation(yawDegrees)` publishes your pose estimator's heading (not the raw gyro) to the `limelightshared` table, and every camera reads it for MT2 estimates.
 A turret camera can use its own value: `setRobotOrientation(yaw, flush)` opts it out of the shared orientation, `setUseSharedOrientation(true)` opts it back in.

 Publish robot yaw before reading the queue each robot loop.